 No-fault divorce, the chance of losing your kids and your money, and being tied to a woman you hate is a real possibility.
 Entering into a relationship with risks like these while you’re not at your maximized best is a mistake.
 This applies to long-term relationships without marriage as well.
 They take plenty of time and energy investment, even without the legal entanglements.
 Not to mention the emotional risks of being vulnerable and open.

 The risks and downsides are high either any way you look at it.

 However, I’m here to tell you I think we can both improve our negotiating position and shift the odds in our favor with planning, foresight and developing actual relationship skills designed to meet our needs as men in particular.
 I don’t mean sham skills meant to subdue us further to the feminine imperative, either.
-Tropes such as “happy wife happy life” or a “woman knows best” aren’t what I am talking about.
-I mean goal oriented, male focused, red pill advice for relationships.
+Tropes such as “happy wife happy life” or a “woman knows best”isn’t what I am talking about.
+I mean goal oriented, male-focused, red pill advice for relationships.